 This time I didn’t notice the reactions of the other passengers.
 I was too busy trying to pull myself back together.
 While I had seen pictures and hours of television, this was real.
 I saw it with my own eyes and part of me still couldn’t believe it was true.

-Getting to see my parents was terrific as well.
-More than usual.
-Looking back, the one thing I’m most thankful for is that on this trip I took one of my favorite pictures of my mother.
-It captured so much of her personality and when I think about her, often this is the picture that pops into my head.
+Getting to see my parents was also terrific and just what I needed.
+Looking back, the one thing I’m most thankful for is that on this trip, I took one of my favorite pictures of my late mother.
+It captures so much of her personality and when I’m missing being able to talk with her, this is often the image that pops into my head.

 Everything that happens eventually becomes personal.
 The event itself and your experiences connected to it become intertwined.
-Everyone who was alive on 9/11 (and it’s still hard to believe there are some people who can vote who weren’t even born when it happened) will tell a different tale.
+Everyone alive on 9/11 (and it’s hard for me to believe some people can vote who weren’t born when it happened) will tell a different tale.
 People will always have different reactions when thinking about 9/11, which is the reason it took me so long to visit the September 11 Memorial & Museum and why Sharon still doesn’t want to visit it.

 For me, the events around this trip are forever jumbled up with my memories of 9/11.
 I can’t think about one and not the other.
 While the trip was tense, heartbreaking and emotionally exhausting, it also was a reminder to cherish what you have, enjoy the life you’re living and always take pictures.